Full-Atom Peptide Design with Geometric Latent Diffusion: Experiments

+For all metrics except $\Delta G$, we first compute values for each receptor individually and then average the results across different receptors.
+For $\Delta G$, we identify the best candidate on each receptor as the outputs and report the median value across different receptors.
+Details about the metrics are provided in Appendix~\ref{app:metrics}, including discussion on AAR (Appendix~\ref{app:why_not_aar}) and consistency (Appendix~\ref{app:consistency_discuss}).

 \textbf{Results}~~Table~\ref{tab:codesign} illustrates that our~\model~generates significantly more diversified and consistent peptides with better binding energy and success rates compared to the baselines.
 When benchmarking HSRN, dyMEAN, and DiffAb, which perform well on antibody CDR design, we observe a notable performance gap between non-diffusion baselines (\emph{i.e.} HSRN, dyMEAN) and the diffusion-based baseline (\emph{i.e.} DiffAb), suggesting the higher complexity in peptide design and the need for stronger modeling capabilities.
-Compared to DiffAb, which operates on categorical residue types, backbone coordinates and residue orientations, our~\model~(1) better captures the dependency between sequence and structure, as indicated by higher diversity and consistency, since diffusion is implemented on the latent space where the representation of sequence and structure are nicely correlated by the autoencoder; (2) more effectively captures the intricate protein-peptide interactions, demonstrated by better $\Delta G$ and success rates, since we leverage the full-atom context of the binding site and enhances generalization capability by converting the geometry into a standard space.
-We showcase two candidates designed by our \model~with favorable binding energy ($\Delta G$) given by Rosetta in Figure~\ref{fig:demo}.
+Compared to DiffAb, which operates on categorical residue types, $\text{C}_\alpha$ coordinates and orientations, our~\model~(1) better captures the dependency between sequence and structure, as indicated by higher diversity and consistency, since diffusion is implemented on the latent space where the representation of sequence and structure are nicely correlated by the autoencoder; (2) more effectively captures the intricate protein-peptide interactions, demonstrated by better $\Delta G$ and success rates, since we leverage the full-atom context of the binding site and enhances generalization capability by converting the geometry into a standard space.
+We showcase two candidates designed by our \model~with favorable binding energy given by Rosetta in Figure~\ref{fig:demo}.
+Furthermore, the diversity within successful designs is 0.632, which is higher than that of all designs (0.506), indicating the high structural flexibility of peptides upon successful binding.